milobedini/sway-app/README.md

 React Native (Expo) app code for Sway's mobile application.

+Please note that the app is only currently available to registered members of Sway's organisation on Expo.
+Please drop me a message if you wish to try it out!

 # Overview

 Sway is a mindfulness mobile application that provides numerous features to help a user achieve their goals.